"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study collecting samples to help doctors learn more about cancer and other illnesses

-This study is looking at tissue, blood, urine and a type of fluid that can build up in your body called ascitic fluid to understand how the human body works normally, and what changes when things go wrong.
+This study is looking at tissue, blood and urine to understand how the human body works normally, and what changes when things go wrong.

 In Leeds, many people are carrying out research into a range of illnesses, including cancer.
 Each team has different reasons for their research, but they are mainly to try and understand more about what has changed in these diseases and why.

 Changes in proteins, genes or other substances the researchers find may be markers for the particular disease they are investigating (

 Studying samples may also help researchers understand why the disease has developed.
 So they may then be able to find ways of preventing it.
 Or, they could use the samples to develop better treatments for diseases.

 The samples collected in this study will be stored in the ‘Leeds Multidisciplinary Research Tissue Bank’.

 You can take part in this study if you are being treated in Leeds and are in one of the following situations:

 - You have kidney cancer or bladder cancer

 urinary tractdisease that is not cancer, for example repeated urine infections, kidney stones or kidney failure

 - For any reason you are not able to understand what the study involves and give permission (consent) for samples to be used